dfinity/portal/docs/developer-docs/setup/pocket-ic.md

 To use PocketIC, the latest PocketIC server binary must be downloaded from the PocketIC repo.
 You can download the latest version for MacOS or Linux systems [here](https://github.com/dfinity/pocketic#download-the-pocketic-server).

 :::info
-PocketIC is currently not supported on Windows systems.
+PocketIC is currently not supported natively on Windows systems.
 :::

 Once the binary file is downloaded, unzip the file and make it executable: